 There are several varieties of mushrooms that grow on mostly finished to fully finished compost.
 The Almond Agaricus is a heat loving Portobello mushroom variety that grows quickly and can fruit as soon as one month after planting.
 Compost can also be incorporated along with other organic material to create Wood Blewit bed.
 See "Organic Material" below for more information on growing these two mushroom varieties.

 Wood Blewit grows well in beds constructed in a shady area outdoors.
 These mushrooms prefer a bed built with a mixture of organic materials - some fresh, partially or even fully composted.
 We recommend a mix of compost, bark, twigs, leaves, grass clippings, pine needles and more.

-There are many mushroom varieties that grow on logs - Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, Olive Oysterling, and Nameko.
+There are many mushroom varieties that grow on logs - Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, Olive Oysterling, Nameko and Chestnut.
 Cultivating mushrooms on natural logs is a wonderful long-term method for mushroom production.
 A prime Shiitake log can fruit for 8 years or longer!